KxSystems/docs/docs/license/gcp-insights.md

-3. For the avoidance of doubt, User disclaims all right, title and interest in KX Insights™ (whether in whole or in part), regardless of whether such KX Insights™ is embedded in an application or program developed by you.
+3. For the avoidance of doubt, User disclaims all right, title and interest in KX Insights™ (whether in whole or in part), regardless of whether such Kx Insights™ is embedded in an application or program developed by you.
 User irrevocably waives, to the extent permitted by applicable law, any and all claims User may now or hereafter have in any jurisdiction to